Available in Nexus Repository OSS and Nexus Repository Pro

 Browsing p2 Repositories and Searching Packages

 You can browse p2 repositories in the user interface inspecting the components and assets and their details, as described in Browsing Repositories and Repository Groups.

 Searching for p2 packages can be performed in the user interface, too.
 It finds all packages that are currently stored in the repository manager, as described in Searching for Components.

 All p2 plugins are possible to install via Help → Install new software.

 Please uncheck checkbox 'Contact all update sites during install to find required software' for installing directly from NXRM.

 Click Add button to add plugin source and put in the URL field the NXRM proxy repository URL (e.g.

 Click Manage button if you want to manage your sources.
 There are some Eclipse sources here by default, you can disable them if you need just NXRM sources (deleting these resources will not lead to the desired result, they will appear again after the application is restarted).

 Follow the instructions.
-After installation NXRM contains proxied package, as shown:
+After installation Nexus Repository Manager contains proxied packages, as shown: